JustaMushroom/JustaMushroom/README.md

 If you have any enquiries, you can find me on Discord at `Just a Mushroom#4101` or you can join my personal Discord server by clicking [here](https://discord.gg/4tPNcsTV5A)

-Alternatively, I am always contactable by email at [`mushy@mushydev.xyz`](mailto:mushy@mushydev.xyz).
+Alternatively, I am always contactable by email at [`justamushroom74@gmail.com`](mailto:justamushroom74@gmail.com).
 Please try and direct most business enquiries to this address.

 Some Languages/Technologies I am competent in:
  - Languages: